docsforadobe/premiere-scripting-guide/docs/application/application.md

 #### Description

-Returns an array of projectItems selected, in the current active project view.
+Returns an array of [ProjectItems](../item/projectitem.md) selected, in the current active project view.

 #### Parameters